seveas/python-hpilo/docs/ilo.rst

 enclosing chassis or the iLO board itself.
 To see what they return, please refer to the :doc:`example output </output>`.

+Functions that manipulate the iLO, such as setting the servers name, or changing a users password, do not have a return value.

+The exception :class:`IloError` is raised in case of errors that occur when communicating with the IlO.
+The subclass :class:`IloLoginFailed` is raised for login failures.

 .. py:currentmodule:: hpilo

 .. autoclass:: Ilo